HanadiRH/ArtGan/README.md

 # Artwork Creation Using AI
+This repo is for my EMA final submission (student number H2857255).
 ## How to run the project
 There are three parts involved in the project which are the Artwork Creation using AI.ipynb file, the Flask application and the test cases.
 And I will demonstrate how to run each part of the project.